VibeSiVive/inventory-management-system/README.md

 # **Inventory Management System**

-A robust inventory management system built with **React** (frontend) and **Django REST Framework** (backend).
+A inventory management system built with **React** (frontend) and **Django REST Framework** (backend).
 This app enables users to manage inventory items with features like adding, viewing, updating, and deleting records.
 It’s designed for businesses to efficiently track their inventory.

 ---